futurewei-cloud/zeta/CONTRIBUTING.md

 ### Testing

-Mizar includes unit and functional tests.
+Zeta includes unit and functional tests.
 We strive to maintain code test coverage as high as possible, particularly for the userspace part of the code.
 Unit tests do not cover the XDP programs.

 1. When contributing new code, please make sure that:
 1. Unit tests cover almost all your code